-- Basic data (e.g., company name, contact persons, addresses).
+- Inventory data (e.g., company name, contact persons, addresses).

-- Content data that users enter on the website (e.g. message to Orange Hive).
+- Content data entered by the user on the website (e.g., message to Orange Hive).

-- Usage data (e.g. websites visited, interest in content, access times).
+- Usage data (e.g., web pages visited, interest in content, access times).

-In the following, we refer to data subjects collectively as "users".
+Hereafter, we also refer to the data subjects collectively as "users".